core-wg/coral/draft-ietf-core-coral.md

 # Change Log
 {:removeinrfc}

+Changes from -03 to -04:

+* Formalize information model, as basic and structured model.
+* Remove textual representation, using CBOR diagnostig notation instead.
+* Use Packed CBOR instead of custom dictionaries.
+* Give explicit conversions from Link Format and with RDF.
+* Remove requirement for deterministic encoding.
+* Many editorial changes.
+* Update references.
+* Change of authorship.

 Changes from -02 to -03:

 * Changed the binary format to express relation types, operation types and